 # Debugging your connector

 Defining your connector's actions is one thing, but debugging your connector - like any other software project - is a crucial part of the journey.
-To do this, our connector SDK has 2 options available depending, each with its own benefits.
+To facilitate this, our connector SDK has two options, each with its own benefits.

 Tool Description

-SDK Cloud Debugger Available directly on the Workato platform.
-No setup needed.
-Test individual actions, triggers and connections and debug UI elements for Workato schema.
+SDK Test code tab Available directly on the Workato platform.
+No setup is required.
+Test individual actions, triggers, and connections, and debug UI elements for Workato schema.

 SDK CLI tool Build and debug directly from your own local machine.
 Minimal setup needed.
-Test individual lambdas like object_definitions, pick_lists and methods or entire actions/triggers/connections.
-No UI level debugging.
+Test individual lambdas like object_definitions, pick_lists, and methods or entire actions, triggers, or connections.
+No UI-level debugging.
 Ability to write automated unit tests.

-As you make code changes to your connector, our debugger helps you debug the most recent code changes.
-To ensure that we are always working off your latest version, we save your code if there are unsaved changes.
+As you make code changes to your connector, our Test code tab helps you debug the most recent code changes.
+To ensure that we are always working off the latest version, we save your work automatically.

 Use cmd + s to save the latest version of your connector.